 PADDLE INTO THE DEEPEST VOLCANIC SEA CAVES IN THE WORLD

 Travel aboard the vessel “Truth” to the west end of Santa Cruz Island and explore steep cliffs, deep caves, and fissures winding up to 1/4 mile into the island.
-After kayaking, there’s time to snorkel through kelp forest or relax aboard while enjoying a hot-cooked lunch.
+After kayaking, you can relax aboard while enjoying a hot-cooked lunch.

 Dolphins and whales are often seen during the channel crossing aboard the Truth from Santa Barbara to Santa Cruz Island.

-Painted Cave Kayak & Snorkel is the perfect day trip departing from Santa Barbara to experience sea cave kayaking at Channel Islands National Park.
+Painted Cave Kayak is the perfect day trip departing from Santa Barbara to experience sea cave kayaking at Channel Islands National Park.

 - Departure Harbor: Santa Barbara Harbor (at the Sea Landing docks)